linyinfeng/oranc-action/README.md

    oranc push --repository "{GITHUB_USERNAME}/oranc-cache" initialize
    ```

-3. Manually **make the package public** in settings, otherwise caching will not work.
+2. Manually **make the package public** in settings, otherwise caching will not work.

-   The cache can be shared with multiple repositories, you need to add `write` permission for these repositories to use the cache in "https://github.com/users/{OWNER}/packages/container/oranc-cache/settings".
+3. The cache can be shared with multiple repositories, you need to manually **add `write` permission** for these repositories in Packages - oranc-cache - Packages settings - Manage Actions access - Add Repository.

 4. Write your workflow jobs with this action and the `ghcr.io/linyinfeng/oranc` container.